Brian Abel Ragen

 Creative Readings:

-“Asissi in Winter,” Association of Literary Scholars, Critics, and Writers Annual Conference, The University of Georgia, Athens, GA, April, 2013.
+“Assisi in Winter,” Association of Literary Scholars, Critics, and Writers, April 2013, University of Georgia, Athens.

 “The Baby Jesus and the Angel of Light,” 1995 Mid-West Meeting of the Conference on Christianity and Literature, Greenville College, March 1995.